 Have you ever heard of The Flat Stanley project?

-The Flat Stanley Project includes cutting out a paper boy(who's name is Stanley)
+The Flat Stanley Project includes cutting out a paper boy(whose name is Stanley)

 then sending him somewhere in the world to someone

 who will then take Stanley around his/her neck of the

 woods to show Flat Stan what living is like.

 The recipient shows Stanley a good time.

 When I was just out of high school, my older sister Page's son,

 my nephew Layton sent his 3rd-grade Flat Stanley from San Francisco

 (where they were living) to my boyfriend, who was serving a mission in Argentina.